zufran123/Data-Science-Projects/README.md

-# 📊 Data analysis Projects
+# 📊 Data Analysis Projects

 Welcome to my collection of end-to-end data analysis projects using Python, Jupyter, and ML libraries.
 Each folder in this repo is a standalone project with real-world data, visual insights, and ML modeling.